Thoregon/Thoregon/doc/spec.md

     - matter        ... persistent entities
     - schema        ... schemas for entities
     - dddd          ... bounded contexts
+    - user          ... the current authenticated user (if so)

+- matter
+    - components    ... component descriptors which will be installed/uninstalled interactive
+    -

 Interfaces available on universe

     universe.logger